ivarfol/Half-Life-vox-generator/README.md

 you will find the sentence name at the start of each sentence in sentences.txt
 when using this feature on linux you will have to use ```''``` instead of ```""``` as the ```!``` will cause an error
 ### todo
-get more precise values for pitch
+get more precise values for pitch (need to change numbers in postcontrol() function)
+add docstrings